-The abundance of Golden Perch (Macquaria ambigua) appears to decrease after higher abundances were recorded in 2017 and 2018 (Figure 4).
+The abundance of Golden Perch (Macquaria ambigua) appears to have decreased after higher abundances were recorded in 2017 and 2018, particularly in the Lindsay River (Figure 4).
 It is likely that the 2016 floods attracted Golden Perch into the system, with abundances in the upper Lindsay system (above the Mullaroo Creek junction) being highest in 2017 and decreasing as this part of the system has reduced flows.
+Abundances were lower in 2022 than previous years, which likely reflects the high turbidity levels during surveys which will decrease survey efficiency.
 In addition, the higher proportion of juveniles in 2017 were also in the upper Lindsay River.

-A large proportion of Golden Perch collected are adults (Figure 4) with 97% adults in 2021 (Figure 5).
+A large proportion of Golden Perch collected are adults (Figures 4, 5) with 76% adults in 2022 (Figure 4).
+Recruits were detected for the first time in 2022 in the Lindsay River system (Figures 4, 5).
+The Victorian Murray Floodplain Restoration Program (VMFRP) found Golden Perch recruits in the Lindsay River and in wetlands in the Lindsay River system in 2022 (VMFRP unpublished data).
 Overall, there is a consistently productive Golden Perch population.
-Recruits of this species are difficult to catch using this sampling methodology.
-The juveniles in 2017 are now approaching adult size, with all fish in 2021 above 25 centimetres (Figure 4).